BruntWork-Mobile-PH/mobile-dev-test/README.md

   - Upon checkout, the order data should be saved locally to a `.json` file labelled with the  unique order ID e.g `order_2948281.json`

 ## Design
-* We have provided the design in both `.xd` and `.sketch` formats, the two primary applications used by Windsorborn to build UI designs
+* We have provided the design in both `.xd` and `.sketch` formats.
 * We have also provided PNG screens to use for reference
 * The design is mobile-first and thus should be optimised for current mobile devices

 ## Implementation
+* For **Android Developers**, you are only required to make an Android App using either Java or Kotlin, preferably Kotlin.
+* For **iOS Developers**, you are only required to make an iOS App using Swift.
-* You can use any tech stack you wish
+* You can challenge yourself and impress us by making both.
 * You can use any framework or libraries you are comfortable with to achieve the required tasks

 ## Submissions
+* Once done, upload your work to Github and share with us the link.
+This more preferable since we would also like to see your Git skills.
-* Your submission should be a `.zip` file labeled `{{your_name}}.zip` containing your source files
+* Alternatively, you can compress your work to a `.zip` file labeled `{{your_name}}.zip` containing your source files
-* The `.zip` file should contain a `README` describing how to compile/run your test
+* Which ever you choose, it should contain a `README` describing how to compile/run your test